These incredibly tender and decadent donuts are made with AVOCADO!

 - Refrigerate: Store in an airtight container in the refrigerator up to 7 days.

-- Freezer: Store in an airtight container in the freezer up to 2 months.
+- Freeze: Store in an airtight container in the freezer up to 2 months.

 - Thaw in the refrigerator and eat within 4 days.